Skip to main content

 • Avoid public Wi-Fi for sensitive activities

-• Always use VPN when connected to public networks
+• Always use a VPN when connected to public networks

 • Disable "Auto-join" for public networks